spxbhuhb/zakadabar-stack/core/doc/changelog/Snapshot.md

 - application: displays an error message when the locale cannot be determined
 - application: looks for TranslationProvider to perform translation, when not installed, skips translation
 - application: looks for SessionManager to provide sessions, defaults to EmptySessionManager when no other is installed
+- form: when validation for submit is invalid, print validation dump to the console

 ### Removed